thxndoc/CS20240168_WFO2407_GroupD_ThandoCibi_JSL11/README.md

 ## Documenting my progress 💻💭
 1. Bug fix - `initializeData` function - Line 18
-    - **What I did:** Added null to the if statement to explicitly return null when no data exists and removed the "!".
-Now if statement reads as "if data in local storage is null (does not exist), then add initialData."
+    - **What I did:** Added `null` to the if statement to explicitly return `null` when no data exists and removed the `!`.
+Now if statement reads as "if data in local storage is `null` (does not exist), then add initialData."
     - **Challenges:** None so far
-    - **What I learned:** Explicitly returning null for data that does not exist prevents problems in the long run when there are falsy values added to localStorage.
+    - **What I learned:** Explicitly returning `null` for data that does not exist prevents problems in the long run when there are falsy values added to localStorage.
 Ensures consistency.